 - 8. Anesthetics and its administration, when performed by someone other than the operating Physician or Professional Other Provider. - 9.
 Oxygen and its administration provided the oxygen is actually used. - 10.
 Blood, including cost of blood, blood plasma, and blood plasma expanders, which is not replaced by or for the Participant. - 11.
 Prosthetic Appliances, including replacements necessitated by growth to maturity of the Participant. - 12.
 Orthopedic braces (i.e., an orthopedic appliance used to support, align, or hold bodily parts in a correct position) and crutches, including rigid back, leg or neck braces, casts for treatment of any part of the legs, arms, shoulders, hips or back; special surgical and back corsets, Physician-prescribed, directed, or applied dressings, bandages, trusses, and splints which are custom designed for the purpose of assisting the function of a joint. - 13.
 Home Infusion Therapy. - 14.
 Services or supplies used by the Participant during an outpatient visit to a Hospital, a Therapeutic Center, or a Substance Use Disorder Treatment Center, or scheduled services in the outpatient treatment room of a Hospital. - 15.
 Certain Diagnostic Procedures. - 16.
 Outpatient Contraceptive Services, prescription contraceptive devices and specified FDA-approved over-the-counter female contraceptives with a written prescription by a Health Care Practitioner to women with reproductive capacity as shown in Benefits for Preventive Care Services.
-The Participant will be responsible for submitting a claim form, written prescription and the itemized receipt for the over-the-counter female contraceptive.
+The Participant will be responsible for submitting a claim form, written prescription and the itemized receipt for the over-the counter female contraceptive.
 Visit the BCBSTX website at www.bcbstx.com to obtain a claim form. - 17.
 Telehealth Services and Telemedicine Medical Services. - 18.
 Foot care in connection with an illness, disease, or condition, such as but not limited to peripheral neuropathy, chronic venous insufficiency, and diabetes. - 19.
 Drugs that have not been approved by the FDA for self-administration when injected, ingested or applied in a Physician's or Professional Other Provider's office. - 20.
-Elective Abortion. - 21.
+Elective Abortions. - 21.
 Elective Sterilizations. - 22.
-Acupuncture.
+Acupuncture. - 23.
+Cosmetic Surgery limited to restorative surgery for birth defects, illness or injury. - 24.
+Cochlear Implants are covered.